apache/skywalking/docs/en/concepts-and-designs/mal.md

 `histogram(le: '<the tag name of le>')`: Transforms less-based histogram buckets to meter system histogram buckets.
 `le` parameter represents the tag name of the bucket.

+**Note** In SkyWalking, the histogram buckets are based on time and will be transformed to the `milliseconds-based` histogram buckets in the meter system.
+(If the metrics from the Prometheus are based on the `seconds-based` histogram buckets, will multiply the bucket value by 1000.)

 #### histogram_percentile
 `histogram_percentile([<p scalar>])`: Represents the meter-system to calculate the p-percentile (0 ≤ p ≤ 100) from the buckets.